Film is not dead especially in the blogging world, here below my guide on how to add film photography images to your blog

 How to Add Film Photography Images to Your Blog

-Film photography is back on trend and this trend has hit the blogosphere as social media.
-I am sure you have seen instagram pictures of bloggers inside a dark frame with written Kodak or 400 iso.
-This is because after the big boom of the digital era of photography, well, analog photography is now having its renaissance.
+Film photography is back on trend and this trend has hit the blogosphere as the social media.
+I am sure you have seen Instagram pictures of bloggers inside a dark frame with written Kodak or 400 iso.
+After the big boom of the digital era of photography, nowadays analogue photography is having its renaissance.

 The Renaissance of Film Photography